mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 What is like the one tip that they can do?
 Maybe from both of you.
 So we have two tips for them that they can go and start doing just today and in their workplace to make it better and nicer for everybody.
-[00:41:37]
+[00:41:34]

 **Kim:** Sure.
-I think if you can distinguish between bias, prejudice, and bullying and respond to bias, which is just not meaning it with an I statement, which invites the other person.
-And to understand things from your perspective, respond to prejudice with an It statement.
+I think if you can distinguish between bias, prejudice, and bullying and respond to bias, which is just not meaning it with an I statement, which invites the other person in to understand things from your perspective, respond to prejudice with an It statement.
 Cause prejudice is a conscious belief.
 The person means what they say.
 And so you need to show them where the boundary is.
 They can believe whatever they want.
-They can do or say whatever they want.
+They can't do or say whatever they want.
 So, an It statement can appeal to the law.
 It is illegal and it can appeal to an HR policy.
 It's a violation of HR policy, or it can appeal to common sense.
-And it's ridiculous, you know, to refuse to hire a woman, for example, and then last but not least with bullying, which is being mean, respond to it with a You statement.
+It's ridiculous, you know, to refuse to hire a woman, for example, and then last but not least with bullying, which is being mean, respond to it with a You statement.
 You can't talk to me like that.
 [00:42:25]

 **Michaela:** Okay.
 I like that.
 Very, very concrete.
 Cool.
-Do you know one thing that you would want tip that you could give me?
+Do you know one thing that you would, one tip that you could give me?
-[00:42:32]
+[00:42:35]

 **Trier:** Yeah.
 So I think it's really interesting.
-And Kim is the one who really pushed and challenged me on this, is that I've always said that Kim empathy is the catalyst for change in this space.
+And Kim is the one who really pushed and challenged me on this, is that I've always said that empathy is the catalyst for change in this space.
 And Kim would say, We need more compassion.
 And I was like, I want more empathy.
 And then I really had to understand the difference between empathy and compassion.
-And so I still do believe that empathy is a catalyst for change, but the change actually occurs through compassion.
+And so, I still do believe that empathy is a catalyst for change, but the change actually occurs through compassion.
 And the difference is that empathy is yes, you are putting yourself in that person's shoes.
 You're understanding what that person is going through, but compassion is you wanting to,